Chart Color Schemes

 Development

-New properties are constructed at an average expected cost of $768,000, indicating a developer focus on the premium segment with upmarket properties.
-In FY26, $268.5 million in commercial approvals have been registered, reflecting high levels of local commercial activity.
-Compared to Greater Brisbane, Hatton Vale has slightly more development, at 49.0% above the regional average per person over the five-year period, maintaining good buyer choice while supporting existing property values.
-This is significantly higher than the national average, suggesting robust developer interest in the area.
-New development consists of 73.0% detached dwellings and 27.0% attached dwellings, preserving Hatton Vale's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+This financial year has seen $141.6 million in commercial approvals, reflecting significant local commercial activity.
+Compared to Greater Brisbane, Hatton Vale has slightly more development, with 30.0% above the regional average per person over the past five years, maintaining good buyer choice and supporting existing property values.
+This is notably higher than the national average, indicating strong developer interest in the area.
+The new building activity comprises 91.0% standalone homes and 9.0% attached dwellings, preserving Hatton Vale's low-density nature and attracting space-seeking buyers with an average of around 103 people per dwelling approval.

 Frequently Asked Questions - Development